 It’s no news that I’m a HUGE fan of Japan and its culture, so when I first visited this amazing country last April of this year, I wanted to bring home a unique souvenir.
 For sure I can just buy myself the typical kimono, some sweets, packs of weird anime collectibles, or maybe even a huge samurai sword — however, I really wanted something that was ‘fresh’ and out of the norm.
 (Sukajan Jacket)

-It proved to be a bit of a difficult task though… until one day, I saw a striking photo online of Kaila (a friend of mine who has been living in Japan for quite some time) wearing a stylish bomber jacket that had bold but intricate oriental designs.
+It proved to be a bit of a difficult task though… until one day, I saw a striking photo online of a friend and she was wearing a stylish bomber jacket that had bold but intricate oriental designs.
 In that instant, I was unable to take my eyes away, and I started to have the strong urge to get my hands on one!

-I immediately messaged Kaila and asked what it was, where I could get it, etc… and that’s when she introduced me to the wonderful world of Japanese souvenir jackets called as sukajan.
+I immediately messaged her and asked what it was, where I could get it, etc… and that’s when she introduced me to the wonderful world of Japanese souvenir jackets called as sukajan.

 » What is a sukajan jacket?